biothings/mygene.info/docs/doc/data.rst

 Gene object
 ------------
-Gene annotation data are both stored and returned as a gene object, which is essentially a collection of fields (attribuites) and their values:
+Gene annotation data are both stored and returned as a gene object, which is essentially a collection of fields (attributes) and their values:

 .. code-block :: json